-Approval of exemptions allowing commercial operations of sUASs in the Agricultural 3d mapping/scanning and tower inspection industry will enhance safety by reducing risk.
-Conventional operations using jet or piston aircraft, operate at extremely low altitudes just feet from the equipment and livestock and structures; and present the risks associated with vehicles that weigh in the neighborhood of 3,000-5,000 lbs., carrying large amounts of jet A or other fuel in most cases helicopters operating with 140 gallon fuel tanks.
+Approval of exemptions allowing commercial operations of sUASs as requested will enhance safety by reducing risk.
+Conventional operations, using jet or piston power aircraft, operate at extremely low altitudes and in extreme proximity to people and structures; and present the risks associated with vehicles that weigh approximately 5,000lbs carrying large amounts of fuel.
+Such aircraft must fly to and from the film location.
+In contrast, a sUAS weighing fewer than 55 lbs. and powered by batteries eliminates virtually all of that risk given the reduced mass and lack of combustible fuel carried on board.
 The sUAS will carry no passengers or crew and, therefore, will not expose them to the risks associated with manned aircraft flights.

-The operations of small UASs, weighing less then 55 lbs., conducted in the strict conditions outlined above, will provide an equivalent level of safety supporting the grant of the Part 21 and allowing commercial operations.
-These lightweight UAVs operate at slow speeds, close to the ground and in sterile environment and, as a result, are far safer than conventional operations conducted with a piston and or turbine aircraft operating close to the ground.
+The operation of small UASs, weighting less than 55 lbs., conducted in the strict conditions outlined above, will provide an equivalent level of safety supporting the grant of the exemptions requested herein, including exempting the applicant from the requirements of Part 21 and allowing commercial operations.
+These lightweight aircraft operate at slow speeds, close to the ground, and in a secure environment and, as a result, are far safer than conventional operations conducted with turbine helicopters operating in close proximity to the ground and people.